 Achieve better HIV outcomes using quality of life measures

-Quality of life measures (such as PozQoL) help service providers to more accurately and holistically understand the experiences and needs of people with HIV.
+Quality of life measures (such as PozQoL) can help service providers to more accurately and holistically understand the experiences and needs of people living with HIV.

 Focussing beyond clinical markers provides deeper context and can reveal important insights about a patient or client.
 For example, it may reveal barriers that are preventing them from meeting desired clinical outcomes.